Gazeux33/NN-SCRATCH/README.md

-# Neural Networks from Scratch
+# Neural Networks Library from Scratch

 the goal in this project is to create a small and modular library to implements a classic neural networks.
 I was insipred by the architecure of pytorch and tensorflow